-Housed in a restored, seven-storey red-brick building that was once home to the Salvation Army, The Asbury Hotel is Jersey Shore’s newest, coolest crew member.
-Simply dressed in impeccable whites and Scandi-inspired geometric patterns, rooms are a pared-down foil to the lobby bar’s buzzy scene and jam-packed programme of events.
+Housed in a restored, seven-storey red-brick building that was once home to the Salvation Army, The Asbury Hotel is Jersey Shore’s coolest crew member.
+Simply dressed in impeccable whites and Scandi-inspired geometric patterns, rooms are a pared-down foil to the lobby-bar’s buzzy scene and jam-packed programme of events.
 This coastal bolthole comes alive in the summer, when a beer garden, rooftop cinema and poolside parties mean you need never stray far.

 Get this when you book through us:

 A bottle of wine in your room and two free drinks at Soundbooth, the Pool Bar or Beer Truck